Interested in making your own tempeh? You should be! Homemade tempeh is the best tempeh! This guide will teach you how to make tempeh, step by step.

 After about a day, you might notice the temperature of your tempeh climbing.
 This is good!
 Once the fermentation really gets going, the mycelium starts to generate its own heat.
 Move the tempeh away from your heat source, or remove it completely.
 My tempeh's temperature often climbs up near 100°F, without an additional heat source, during this time.

-Soon you’ll start to see some white fuzz growing on your beans.
+Soon you'll start to see some white fuzz growing on your beans.
 This is the mycelium.
 And over the next day or so, the mycelium will start to completely cover the beans.
-Once the beans are embedded in a solid block of white mold, your tempeh is done.
+Eventually the mold will completely envelop the beans and you'll end up with a solid cake of mold and soybeans.
+Your tempeh is now done!

 Harvest Some Tempeh Starter

-If you’d like some more starter for future batches, you can get some from your new tempeh.
-Just cut off a small piece (a 1-inch cube is more than enough) and return it to incubation.
-Again, you’ll want a vented container and a temperature between 85°F and 90°F. I use a small bowl covered with plastic wrap with pin holes poked in it.
+If you'd like some more starter for future batches, you can get some from your new tempeh.
+Just cut off a small piece (a 1-inch cube is more than enough) and return it to incubation to allow for continuation of the fermentation process.
+Again, you'll want a vented container and a temperature between 85°F and 90°F. I use a small bowl covered with plastic wrap with pin holes poked in it.

 Let the tempeh continue to incubate.
 The mycelium will continue to grow.
 It might get really fuzzy, and it should start to turn gray or black.
 Mine usually ends up looking like dryer lint.